lee2sman/archive/README.md

 A digital archive of saved items like PDFs, articles, video files or anything else you want to save and present online.
 This was built as a personal collection of items saved from obscurity and backed up on the Internet Archive.

+This is both a digital archive library as well as a complete static site generator to build it.

 ## Requirements

 * pandoc